“I HAVE a RIGHT to TALK ABOUT WHAT HAPPENED to ME” | AFFIRMATIONS | for a SEXUAL ABUSE SURVIVOR | PT 36

 Visualize the Affirmation, see it in color or as shaded black and white, however, the mind perceives it, allow for the current response to form naturally.
 Listen to yourself without judgment and begin to frequently journal this process as you transition the mind to higher knowledge of yourself.

-Reality in Consciousness begins at the very moment as the work is placed forth by your intent to grow and change for the betterment of self, aiding in the improvement of mankind!
+Your Reality in Balance begins at the very moment as the work is placed forth by your intent to grow and change for the betterment of self, aiding in the improvement of mankind!

 “On the Path”, by Nancy W.